Audrey Stuckes: Career

-By 1979, Stuckes was a senior lecturer in the department of applied acoustics at Salford, and in the following year, she was in charge of the department's heat laboratory.
+By 1979, Stuckes was a senior lecturer in the department of applied acoustics at Salford, and in 1980, she was in charge of the department's heat laboratory.
 The laboratory was supported by grants from the Polymer Engineering Directorate and the Building Subcommittee (she was a member of this committee in 1982) of the Science and Engineering Research Council, and the Building Research Establishment in the Department of the Environment.
 These grants funded a study to investigate how moisture in cavity walls affects the surrounding insulation.
 At the time, no one knew the exact efficiency of standard polymeric insulating materials as data was based on material in "dry" condition.
 Stuckes led a team to obtain experimental data that would allow builders to calculate a standard level of insulation.
 The study concluded that heat transfer in buildings can be modelled adequately by simple, one-dimensional, steady state models.

-In 1982, Stuckes presented a television programme for the Open University that demonstrated the usefulness of these simple models of thermal conduction.
+In 1981, Stuckes was interviewed by Alfred Bates about the most efficient way to heat and insulate homes.
+The interview was broadcast on 31 March 1981, as part of a BBC North West regional television documentary series entitled Towards Tomorrow.
+In the following year, she presented a television programme for the Open University that demonstrated the usefulness of simple models of thermal conduction.
 The programme was first broadcast on BBC One in the morning of 3 May 1982 and formed part of the Open University's unit on heat transfer.
 In the 1980s, she continued to publish research on the thermal properties of building materials.
 In one study with Anthony Simpson, they found that the shape of air inclusions within vermiculite concrete affected the thermal conductivity of the concrete.
 This finding was explored further with British Petroleum and resulted in a joint patent being granted on a thermally insulating filler.
 By May 1986, she was awarded Chartered Physicist status by the Institute of Physics, and by September 1988, she had retired from her position at the university.